Gueguettee/ASTER_DELTA_NEUTRAL/README.md

 The application is built on a three-tier architecture, ensuring a clean separation between exchange communication, strategy computation, and user interaction.

-### 1. The Exchange Gateway: `aster_api_manager.py`

-This module serves as the sole communication layer with the Aster DEX.
-It provides a high-level, unified API manager that abstracts the complexities of interacting with both the Perpetual and Spot markets.

-**Key Responsibilities:**
-- **Authentication:** Handles the unique Ethereum-based signature mechanism for the perpetuals API and the key/secret-based authentication for the spot API.
-- **Data Fetching:** Provides methods to retrieve account balances, positions, order statuses, market data, and exchange trading rules.
-- **Order Execution:** Offers simplified methods to place, manage, and cancel both spot and perpetual orders, automatically handling the required precision formatting for all order parameters.

-### 2. The Brain: `strategy_logic.py`

-This module contains the pure computational logic for the delta-neutral strategy.
-It is designed to be completely stateless and independent of the live API, which makes it highly testable and reliable.
-It takes market and account data as input and produces clear, actionable results.

-**Key Responsibilities:**
-- **Opportunity Analysis:** Identifies viable trading pairs and analyzes funding rate histories to find profitable opportunities.
-- **Position Sizing:** Calculates the precise quantities for spot and perpetual legs required to establish a delta-neutral position, accounting for existing holdings and exchange-specific rules like minimum notional value.
-- **Risk Management:** Contains logic to assess the health of existing positions by analyzing imbalance and other metrics.
+1.  **`aster_api_manager.py` (The Exchange Gateway):** A high-level, unified API manager for both Aster Perpetual and Spot markets.
+It handles authentication, data fetching, and order execution, abstracting away the complexities of the different API versions and signing mechanisms.
+2.  **`strategy_logic.py` (The Brain):** Contains the pure, stateless computational logic for the delta-neutral strategy, including opportunity analysis, position sizing, and risk management.

-### 3. The UI & Orchestrator: `delta_neutral_bot.py`

-This is the main application that brings the other two modules together.
-It orchestrates the flow of data, presents a terminal-based dashboard to the user, and handles all user interaction.
+3.  **`delta_neutral_bot.py` (The UI & Orchestrator):** The main application that integrates the other modules.
+It presents the terminal-based dashboard, handles all user interaction, and provides a full suite of CLI commands for non-interactive use.

-**Key Responsibilities:**
-- **Integration:** Initializes and manages the `AsterApiManager` and `DeltaNeutralLogic` components.
-- **Orchestration:** Runs the main application loop, periodically fetching data, feeding it to the strategy logic, and updating the dashboard.
-- **User Interface:** Renders the terminal dashboard, displaying all relevant portfolio information, open positions, and potential opportunities in a clear and organized manner.
-- **User Interaction:** Handles all keyboard inputs for refreshing data, scanning for opportunities, and executing the workflows for opening and closing positions.

-## Running the Application

-There are two ways to run the bot: locally using Python or with Docker for development.

-### Method 1: Running Locally
+## Getting Started

-#### 1. Install Dependencies
+### 1. Install Dependencies

 Ensure you have Python 3 installed.
 Then, install the required libraries using pip: